-- A matter personal to a member of staff that is being considered by a meeting of [Council] OR [the ( ) the Personnel committee OR [the ( ) sub-committee] is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman of the Personnel committee OR [the ( ) sub-committee] or, if he is not available, the vice-chairman (if there is one) of the Personnel committee] OR [the ( ) sub-committee] of absence occasioned by illness or other reason and that person shall report such absence to the Personnel committee OR [the ( ) sub-committee] at its next meeting. - c The chairman of the Personnel committee OR [the ( ) sub-committee] or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Parish Clerk.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Personnel committee OR [the ( ) sub-committee]. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chairman of the Personnel committee] OR [the ( ) sub-committee] or in his absence, the vice-chairman of the Personnel committee OR [the ( ) sub-committee] in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Personnel committee OR [the ( ) sub-committee]. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by any staff member [the member of staff's job title] relates to the chairman or vice-chairman of the Personnel committee OR [the ( ) sub-committee], this shall be communicated to another member of the Personnel committee OR [the ( ) sub-committee], which shall be reported back and progressed by resolution of the Personnel committee OR [the ( ) sub-committee]. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- a A matter personal to a member of staff that is being considered by a meeting of [Council] OR [the ( Personnel and Governance ) committee] OR [the ( ) subcommittee] is subject to standing order 11. - Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of [the ( Personnel and Governance ) committee] OR [the ( ) sub-committee] or, if he is not available, the vice-chair (if there is one) of [the (Personnel and Governance ) committee] OR [the ( ) sub-committee] of absence occasioned by illness or other reason and that person shall report such absence to [the (Personnel and Governance ) committee] OR [the ( ) sub-committee] at its next meeting. - c The chair of [the (Personnel and Governance ) committee] OR [the ( ) subcommittee] or in their absence, the vice-chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of [Executive Officer The reviews and appraisal shall be reported in writing and are subject to approval by resolution by [the ( Personnel and Governance ) committee] OR [the ( ) sub-committee]. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chair of [the (Personnel and Governance ) committee] OR [the ( ) sub-committee] or in their absence, the vice-chair of [the ( Personnel and Governance ) committee] OR [the ( ) sub-committee] in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of [the (Personnel and Governance ) committee]. - Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by [the member of staff's job title] relates to the chair or vice-chair of [the (Personnel and Governance ) committee] OR [the ( ) sub-committee], this shall be communicated to another member of [the (Personnel and Governance ) committee] OR [the ( ) sub-committee], which shall be reported back and progressed by resolution of [the (Personnel and Governance ) committee]. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).